python-jsonschema/referencing/docs/intro.rst

     `referencing` will of course therefore not do any such thing automatically, and this section generally assumes that you have personally considered the security implications for your own use case.

+Caching
+^^^^^^^

-A common concern in these situations is also to *cache* the resulting resource such that repeated lookups of the same URI do not repeatedly make network calls, or hit the filesystem, etc.
+A common concern in these situations is also to *cache* the resulting resource such that repeated lookups of the same URI do not repeatedly call your retrieval function and thereby make network calls, hit the filesystem, etc.

-You are of course free to use whatever caching mechanism is convenient (e.g. one specific to ``httpx`` in the above example).
+You are of course free to use whatever caching mechanism is convenient  even if it uses caching functionality entirely unrelated to this library (e.g. one specific to ``httpx`` in the above example, or one using `functools.lru_cache` internally).

-Because of how common it is to retrieve a JSON string and construct a resource from it however, a decorator which specifically does so is also provided called `referencing.retrieval.to_cached_resource`.
+Nonetheless, because it is so common to retrieve a JSON string and construct a resource from it, `referencing.retrieval.to_cached_resource` is a decorator which can help.
-If you use it, note that your retrieval callable should return `str`, not a `Resource`, as the decorator will handle deserializing your response (this is mostly because otherwise, deserialized JSON is generally not hashable).
+If you use it, your retrieval callable should return a `str`, not a `Resource`, as the decorator will handle deserializing your response and constructing a `Resource` from it (this is mostly because otherwise, deserialized JSON is generally not hashable if it ends up being a Python `dict`).

 The above example would be written: